dinfuehr/dinfuehr-hugo/content/blog/aarch64-immediate.md

 Instructions like `add` or `sub` allow a 12-bit unsigned immediate that can optionally be shifted by 12 bits.
 This allows to encode some numbers directly into the instruction, instead of using a temporary register.
-Negative numbers e.g. -1 (which is all ones) cannot be encoded with an `add` instruction.
+Negative numbers e.g. -1 (which is all ones) cannot be encoded with an `add` instruction, but `sub` can be used to subtract 1: `sub x0, x0, 1`.
-But since `sub` is just an addition of the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement), we can use sub for that: `sub x0, x0, 1`.

 The move instructions `movz`, `movn` and `movk` have space for a 16-bit unsigned immediate that can be shifted by either 0, 16, 32 or 48 bits.